bevyengine/bevy-website/content/learn/book/modular-architecture/plugins.md

 Plugins are best used to organize your code into functional units:
 `WorldGenPlugin`, `InventoryPlugin` or `AudioPlugin` are all plausible.
-Inside of each plugin, you can initialize resources, add systems, setup observers, register types and generally handle the setup needed to make your subsystem function.
+Inside of each plugin, you can initialize resources, add systems, set up observers, register types and generally handle the setup needed to make your subsystem function.
 Once all of this setup is complete, a plugin's job is done: vanishing into thin air as the systems and resources it added live on to carry out its job.